 "Good job, Potter," Draco said happily, a genuine smile on his lips.
 "You stood up for Snape and aggravated Weasley in one go.
 I am very proud of you," he added, patting Harry's shoulder in a deliberately condescending manner.

 "Prat," Harry said with chuckle and a roll of his eyes, shrugging Draco off.

-"I will let you collect your reward later," Draco whispered, placing a chaste kiss on Harry's lips; when he pulled back and returned his attention to his lunch, Harry was left with a smile upon his face.
+"I will let you collect your reward later," Draco whispered, placing a chaste kiss on Harry's lips; and when the blond pulled back and returned his attention to his lunch, Harry was left with a dopey grin upon his face.

 "Honestly, Ron, I don't think it is as bad as you are making it out to be," Neville said in a calm tone, as he walked between the red-head and Seamus on his way to Herbology; Hermione and Dean on the other side of the Irishman.

 "He defended Snape, and then you saw him laughing at me with those...
 Slytherins."
 He practically spat the last word out as though it was the worst insult he could imagine.
 "And Malfoy feeling him up with his weird wings, and kissing him in front of us all," he went on.
 "This is all Malfoy's doing," he told them firmly, as they exited the castle and started making their way across the grounds towards the greenhouses.

 "You are being ridiculous," Hermione told him curtly, a frown on her face.
 Up till now, she had been impressed with how well Ron had been handling everything about Malfoy over the last three and a half months.
 She had expected a fight of this nature to occur at some point but it seemed ludicrous to her that it was over Professor Snape of all people.
 "Harry wasn't saying that he actually liked Professor Snape, Ron, he was merely being understanding of his boyfriend's perspective on the matter," she pointed out.